Khan/typed-context/README.md

-This is the sample code for a post on the Khan Academy Engineering Blog describing how we use statically typed context.
+This is the sample code for a [post on the Khan Academy Engineering Blog describing how we use statically typed context](https://blog.khanacademy.org/statically-typed-context-in-go/).
-TODO: Insert link to blog post.

 -----